Villfuk02/Project-Nitrogen/Documentation/Short-term TODO.md

 ## questions
 - hub is now off-center
-- show optimizations
+- show optimizations (and benchmark results)

 ## till next metting
-- [ ] continue chap 2
 - [ ] read everything to check for typos
 - [ ] comment new parts
 - [ ] prepare for code review